Two-handled footed jar with painted decoration

 Not On View

-The body of this footed jar is nearly conical.
-It has a short foot with a deep, wheel-formed base.
-It has a long, highly constricted straight neck.
-The rim is broken off and missing.
-Two loop handles connect on opposite sides roughly at the midpoint of the surviving neck and just above the shoulders.
-The uppermost body is painted with a black band of large spirals.
+The exterior of this jar is ribbed from rilling.
+It has a short foot with a deep, wheel-formed ring base.
+The body is tall and shouldered.
+A long, highly constricted neck (buldging somewhat at its midpoint) ends at a straight rim.
+Two loop handles connect on opposite sides near the bottom of the neck and just above the shoulders.
+The uppermost body is painted with curved lines and large dots that resemble a vine-like plant motif, while the shoulders are painted with a band of large spirals.
+All decoration is in black piant.

 (Accession Date: August 3, 2006)